 The Vermont Occupational and Health Administration offers a free online training course.
 Some business associations also provide their own trainings that comply with the training.
 Your business can also provide its own training if it includes the same content.
 Businesses should keep records that document that employees have taken the training.
 The VOSHA online training allows participants to print off a certificate.
 Businesses that were closed during the state of emergency for 7 days or more, and who have 10 or more employees, must consult the Restart Vermont webpage for additional training requirements at https://accd.vermont.gov/covid-19/business/restart.

 Yes.
 Employees must wear face coverings over their nose and mouth when in the presence of others.
 In the case of retail cashiers, a translucent shield or “sneeze guard” is acceptable in lieu of a mask.
-Customers, vendors and visitors are strongly urged to wear face coverings.
+Customers, vendors and visitors are also required to wear face coverings where 6 feet of space between people is not possible (effective August 1, 2020).
+Refer to our mask guidance for details and resources.

 In rare circumstances where an employee is physically unable to wear a mask, the employer should require a note from a doctor explaining their need for an accommodation, and the employer should implement other measures to protect the workplace and the employee.